markolozajic/KWIC/README.md

 The output should be restricted to the sentence where the result was found.

-The found search item should standout.
+The found search item should stand out.

 The program needs a GUI.